Braniff International Airways: Cessation of air carrier operations in 1982

-On May 11, 1982, Howard Putnam left a courtroom at the Federal Courthouse in Brooklyn, New York City after failing to gain a court injunction to stop a threatened pilot strike (Braniff's pilot union maintains that they were not threatening a strike at this time).
+On May 11, 1982, Howard Putnam left a courtroom at the Federal Courthouse in Brooklyn, New York City, after failing to gain a court injunction to stop a threatened pilot strike (Braniff's pilot union maintains that they were not threatening a strike at this time).
 However, Putnam was successful in obtaining an extension of time from Braniff's principal creditors until October 1982.
 The next day, on May 12, Braniff Airways ceased air operations, ending 54 years of air service.
-Braniff flights at Dallas-Fort Worth International Airport that morning were suddenly grounded, and passengers were forced to disembark, being told that Braniff was no longer flying.
+Braniff flights at DFW that morning were suddenly grounded, and passengers were forced to disembark, being told that Braniff was no longer flying.
 A thunderstorm provided an excuse to cancel many afternoon flights that day, although Braniff's legendary Boeing 747 Flight 501 to Honolulu departed as scheduled, with the crew later refusing to divert the flight to Los Angeles International Airport.
 The flight returned to DFW the following morning, the last scheduled Braniff flight.

-In the following days Braniff jets at Dallas-Fort Worth sat idle on the apron by Terminal 2W.
+In the following days, Braniff jets at DFW sat idle on the apron by Terminal 2W.
 The Douglas DC-8-62 fleet was flown from Miami to Dallas Love Field and stored until new owners could be found.

-However, even though all of Braniff's scheduled and non-scheduled airline operations ceased, all of the company's subsidiaries continued in operation, some for many years.
-Braniff's maintenance activities at Dallas Love Field continued to serve its non-Braniff customers and oversaw the maintenance of Braniff's grounded fleet at DFW Airport and Love Field.
-Braniff also continued to operate its Council Rooms, which were VIP passenger lounges, at certain airports including DFW Airport, which were contracted for use by other airlines that operated in Braniff's terminal facilities.
-Braniff Realty, Inc., continued to operate the Airline's airport facilities including Braniff's Terminal of the Future at Love Field, until it was sold to American Airlines in 1996.
+Though all of Braniff's scheduled and nonscheduled airline operations ceased, all of the company's subsidiaries continued in operation, some for many years and still today.
+Braniff's maintenance activities at Love Field continued to serve its non-Braniff customers and oversaw the maintenance of Braniff's grounded fleet at DFW and Love Field.
+Braniff also continued to operate its Council Rooms, which were VIP passenger lounges, at certain airports, including DFW, which were contracted for use by other airlines that operated in Braniff's terminal facilities.
+Braniff Realty, Inc., continued to operate the airline's airport facilities, including Braniff's Terminal of the Future at Love Field, until it was sold to American Airlines in 1996.
 Braniff Realty also owned several of Braniff's Boeing 727-200 Trijet airliners, which were later sold as a result of the reorganization of the company in 1983.